psycopg/psycopg/docs/advanced/adapt.rst

     <Element 'book' at 0x7ffb55142ef0>

 The opposite operation, converting Python objects to PostgreSQL, is performed by dumpers.
-The `psycopg.adapt.Dumper` base class makes easy to implement one: you only need to implement the `~psycopg.abc.Dumper.dump()` method::
+The `psycopg.adapt.Dumper` base class makes it easy to implement one: you only need to implement the `~psycopg.abc.Dumper.dump()` method::

     >>> from psycopg.adapt import Dumper